GG-Brian/catastropher-app/README.md

 * Visual Studio Code - version 1.62.0 (user setup) (IDE used mostly on frontend development with ionic)
 * eclipse IDE for Enterprise Java and Web Developers - 2021-09 (IDE used on backend development with Spring)

-* ionic framework (for hybrid apps and functionality in different devices)
+* ionic framework (frontend for hybrid apps and functionality in different devices)

 * mysql-connector JDBC 8.0.26 (small Java library package for SQL database connection through java files at backend with spring)
 * MySQL Workbench 8.0 CE (SQL database manager, used script is within the project's outer files)